Roflcoffel/HoloLinks/README.md

 I think the problem is how the "offset: continue" works, it seems to treat "site.data.hololive[region]" as one namespace even if the region variable changes.

+removed the Gemfiles, and now only use the jekyll build command, after any update can never get bundler to install correctly.